-Premium Rates - Standard and Tailored Death cover for Casual employees
+Premium Rates - Standard and Additional Death cover - Casual employees

 Your insurance premiums are determined by your age, amount of insurance and the premium rates applying to the Plan.
 The table below shows the annual premium for \$10,000 of Death only cover.